AVHBAC/EE502/class_examples/chapter_07_speech_emotion_recognition/MFCC_SER-main/README.md

 ### Areas for Contribution
 - 🆕 Additional audio augmentation techniques
-- 🏗️ New neural network architectures
+- 🏗️ New traditional ML algorithms
 - 📊 Advanced evaluation metrics
 - 🗃️ Support for more datasets
 - ⚡ Performance optimizations